In this article

 • Eliminating your employees’ incentive to make purchases, even when they’re business-critical

-• Hurting your business’s ability to attract and retain customers and clients, stay competitive, and turn a profit in a fast-moving economy
+• Hurting your business’s ability to attract and retain customers, stay competitive, and turn a profit in a fast-moving economy

 • Hurting employee morale and making it harder to maintain an engaged workforce